TheBoatyMcBoatFace/louisiana-bar/sections/3-cc3/README.md

 ### Case 1: Commercial Property and Mortgage Agreements
 Lou navigates complex legal terrain with Tim, Dan, and the impacts of external judicial actions on his commercial property in Jefferson Parish.

+**Relevant Articles:**
+- For mortgage execution and enforceability: CC Art.
+3275 (Mortgages must be made by authentic act or act under private signature), CC Art.
+3338 (Recordation of mortgages).
+- For prescription of actions on promissory notes: CC Art.
+3499 (Ten-year prescription for personal actions).

 **Background**
 > Lou owns a commercial property in Jefferson Parish.
 On February 1, 2013, he entered into a fifteen-year written lease with Tim, which included an option for Tim to purchase the property at any point during the lease for $200,000.
 The lease specified that Tim was not responsible for property maintenance.